DerEasy/QuickList/README.md

 # QuickList [WIP]
 C++ implementation of a Doubly Linked List, but with drastically improved search, insertion and deletion by index speed.
+Time Complexity: O(√n).
 Benchmarks at the bottom.

 # The QuickList is currently being reworked to guarantee a worst case time complexity of O(sqrt(n)).
 Information below may be outdated, including graphs.